 Indo-Pacific – since 2013

-Six cruises to this region including New Zealand (North Island), New Caledonia, Vanuatu, the Solomons, Papua New Guinea, Indonesia, Malaysia (especially Sabah), the Philippines, and the South Pacific, from Easter Island to Tahiti via the Pitcairns and the Marquesas.
+Six cruises to this region including New Caledonia, Vanuatu, the Solomons, Papua New Guinea, Indonesia, Malaysia (especially Sabah), the Philippines, and the South Pacific, from Easter Island to Tahiti via the Pitcairns and the Marquesas.
 A unique chance to experience the wildlife, culture, and history of this diverse region to each side of the Wallace Line, and across the Pacific.

 Australia – since 2015

-In August 2015 I was the naturalist on several cruises to the Kimberley area of NW Australia and also explored much of the rest of Australia, including Tasmania, for the next 5 weeks to become more accustomed to the unique wildlife and scenery of Australia.
+I have been the naturalist on over 10 cruises to the Kimberley area of NW Australia, plus a cruise down the east coast and Tasmania.
+I have also explored a lot of Australia as a naturalist in my own time, including the west coast and Tasmania, becoming accustomed to the unique wildlife and scenery of Australia.

 Indian Ocean, Madagascar and East coast of Africa – since 2008

-Four cruises to the western Indian Ocean including Tanzania, Mozambique, Comoros, Madagascar, Seychelles, Reunion and Mauritius.
+Over 10 cruises to the western Indian Ocean including Tanzania, Mozambique, Comoros, Madagascar, Seychelles, Reunion and Mauritius.
 Madagascar is fascinating for the unique wildlife and the Seychelles for the amazing coral reefs and atolls.
+Also leading 'pre-cruise' tours to Uganda (Chimps and Goriilas) and the Kruger National park in Africa.

 OTHER WORK EXPERIENCE AS NATURALIST